brege/brege.org/content/post/the-flavor-network/index.md

 Yes, we have recipes, but those are instructions, and do little to help us build on [ratio](https://ruhlman.com/ruhlmans-books/) or [balance](https://www.saltfatacidheat.com/).

 It would be nice to be able to have a playground to develop new plates or drinks, in the mildly abstract, without getting our hands dirty--just for once.
-Recipes can teach you how to play a cover of your favorite band, but they don't teach you enough to go on tour.
+Recipes can teach you how to play a cover of your favorite band, but they don't teach you enough to go on tour with them.

 [^1]: In the book, the weight of the pairing is given by the emphasis of the text:
     * normal text means mentioned by at least one expert